 Each of the physicians participates in the Rochester General Hospital Residency teaching program and in the University of Rochester’s medical student education and infectious diseases fellowship programs.

 Research programs are directed by Drs.
 Falsey and Walsh with an emphasis on the study of respiratory viral infections, specifically Respiratory Syncytial Virus and influenza virus in elderly persons.
 Funding for this research is principally from the National Institutes of Health.
-Dr. Murata's research involves mechanisms of antimicrobial resistance, and his work is done at the University of Rochester.
+Dr. Murata's research involves mechanisms of antimicrobial resistance, and his work is performed at the University of Rochester.